 Library & Information Literacy

 Students today are bombarded with information, much of which is highly unreliable.
 More than ever, they need to be able to distinguish valid statements and data from both wishful thinking and maliciously shared untruths.
-At GMS, we teach girls to understand the difference between making claims and supporting them, and to question all information that is not backed up by evidence.
+At GMS, we teach students to understand the difference between making claims and supporting them and to question all information that is not backed up by evidence.

-In parallel, our students learn that research is more than typing a query into Google.
-The GMS Library and Information Literacy Program teaches them to find information, evaluate it for accuracy and legitimacy, and then use it to make convincing arguments.
+In parallel, our students learn that research is more than typing a query into a web browser.
+The GMS Library and Information Literacy Program teaches them to find information efficiently, evaluate it for accuracy and legitimacy, and then use it to make convincing arguments.

-Over the course of three years, in close collaboration with their core-subject teachers, GMS girls are taught to:
+Over the course of three years, in close collaboration with their core-subject teachers, GMS students are taught to:

 • formulate answerable research questions,